tramleit/uitripled/public/md/native-delete.md

 ---
-title: Minimal Resume
+title: Native Delete
-description: Vercel-inspired minimal resume with clean typography and grid layout
+description: Delete button that expands to show a confirmation button with smooth animations.
 component: true
 ---